The Bahamas: Climate

-As with most tropical climates, seasonal rainfall follows the sun, and summer is the wettest season.
+The wet season of the archipelago runs from May to October.
 There is only a 7 C-change difference between the warmest month and coolest month in most of the Bahama islands.
 Every few decades low temperatures can fall below 10 °C for a few hours when a severe cold outbreak comes down from the North American mainland, however there has never been a frost or freeze recorded in the Bahamian Islands.
-Only once in recorded history has snow been seen in the air anywhere in The Bahamas, this occurred in Freeport on 19 January 1977, when snow mixed with rain was seen in the air for a short time.
-The Bahamas are often sunny and dry for long periods of time, and average more than 3,000 hours or 340 days of sunlight annually.
+There is only one report in recorded history of snow being spotted anywhere in the Bahamas.
+This occurred in Freeport on 19 January 1977, when snow mixed with rain was visible in the air for a short time.
+The Bahamas are often sunny and dry for long periods, and average more than 3,000 hours or 340 days of sunlight annually.
 Much of the natural vegetation is tropical scrub and cactus and succulents are common in landscapes.

-Tropical storms and hurricanes occasionally impact The Bahamas.
+Tropical storms and hurricanes occasionally impact the Bahamas.
 In 1992, Hurricane Andrew passed over the northern portions of the islands, and Hurricane Floyd passed near the eastern portions of the islands in 1999.
 Hurricane Dorian of 2019 passed over the archipelago at destructive Category 5 strength with sustained winds of 185 mph and wind gusts up to 220 mph, becoming the strongest tropical cyclone on record to impact the northwestern islands of Grand Bahama and Great Abaco.

+Climate change is causing temperature increases in the Bahamas.
+The average temperature has increased by approximately 0.5 °C since 1960, and the rate of warming is more rapid in warmer seasons.
+Global temperature rise of 2 °C above preindustrial levels can increase the likelihood of extreme hurricane rainfall by four to five times in the Bahamas.
+The Bahamas is expected to be highly affected by sea level rise because at least 80 per cent of the total land is below 10 meters elevation.
+Climate change could also affect the seasonality of outbreaks and transmission of disease in the Bahamas.

+Although the country's greenhouse gas emissions are comparatively small (2.94 million tonnes of green house gases emitted in 2023), the Bahamas is reliant on imported fossil fuels for energy generation.
+The government plans to increase solar energy capacity to 30 per cent of the country's total energy production by 2033.
+The Bahamas has pledged to reduce its emissions by 30 per cent by 2030, if international support is received.